Chanchinhung/COMP2113Project/README.md

 5. Program codes in multiple files
 	-We have separated our codes into multiple files and made use of the header files and Makefile to make sure the program is running properly.
-	-main.cpp: Controls the whole logic of the program -loadWLstat.cpp:
+	-main.cpp: Controls the whole logic of the program -DisplayWLStat.cpp: Contains functions to display the statistics of rounds played -SaveLoadGame.cpp: Contains functions to save the current game status to text file or load previous game status -PlayRound.cpp: Contains functions to implement the main BlackJack game.
-	-SaveWLstat.cpp:
-	-DisplayWLStat.cpp:
-	-SaveLoadGame.cpp:
-	-PlayRound.cpp: To implement the main BlackJack game.
-	-GameMenu.cpp:
-	-DisplayHand.cpp: To display the cards held by the player or the house.
+	-GameMenu.cpp: Contains functions to output the different menus and instructions for playing the game on screen -DisplayHand.cpp: Contains functions to display the cards held by the player or the house.
-	-DetermineWinner.cpp: This determines whether the player or the house won the game in a round.
+	-DetermineWinner.cpp: Contains functions to determines whether the player or the house won the game in a round.
-	-DealCard.cpp: To assign a card to the player or the dealer randomly.
+	-DealCard.cpp: Contains functions to assign a card to the player or the dealer randomly.
-	-Card.cpp:
+	-Card.cpp: Contains member functions of the self-defined structure 'card' for other functions to use

+<ins>Compilation and execution instructions:</ins>
+Within the directory, use command 'make main' to create the executable game file, and use command './main' to launch the game and play